Samasource/sama-aws/README.md

 - Set profile name as `sama-cyberduck`
 - Set path to `Assets S3 URL` as printed by the configure command but without the `s3://` prefix.

-After an hour, the temporary credentials will expire in Cyberduck and you will need to reconnect by going back to the landing page.
+After an hour, the temporary credentials will expire in Cyberduck.
+You will need to rum the script aign and reconnect by going back to the Cyberduck landing page.